toeverything/AFFiNE-docs-archive/getting-started/install-affine-with-docker.md

 * Now you can access AFFiNE from your browser via:
   * If you are running Docker on your local machine and using the default settings you can access via port 3000 through localhost: [http://localhost:3000/](http://localhost:3000/)
   * Otherwise you will need to know the {IP} of the machine using Docker and the {PORT} that AFFiNE is using.
+  * Bear in mind that some features require a secure environment to work, which means https and wss connections through a reverse proxy setup.
+For more support you may wish to find our community page: [AFFiNE Community]('https://community.affine.pro')